faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 ## Acknowledgements

 The author received valuable feedback on a first draft of this document from the Mormon Historians facebook group, especially Anthony D. Miller, Jonathon Ellis, Ryan Larsen, Mary Ann Clements, Brian Hanson, Christian Anderson, James Davenport, Joe Geisner, and Robin Jensen.
+The author received valuable feedback on [a second draft](https://www.reddit.com/r/mormon/comments/jahrre/transparency_in_the_modern_lds_church/) from the mormon subreddit, especially ammonthenephite and MR-Singer.

 [^motivations_overlap]: Each of these motivations is not necessarily fully distinct from the others, and a given incident may invoke multiple motivations.